 I love to sew but sometimes Im not in the mood.
 I have projects right now I need to finish and just havent quite got there yet.
 My grandmother and mother sewed all our little dresses when we were little girls.
 I had a homemade Easter dress every year when I was growing up.
 I miss those too.
 I wish I would have kept some of them.

 There are all kinds of classes on the internet or in your hometown that someone might demonstrate and there are sewing dvds from companies.
 Check with your local community center or Library.
 Learning this hobby can turn out to be profitable.
 Look at people who do alterations for people or sew for the public.
-I wouldnt trust my self to sew for the public.
+I wouldn’t trust my self to sew for the public.
 But home made gifts are really nice come Christmas time.
-Maybe some day I will learn how to crochet or knit.
+I have also taught myself to crochet.
+Of course I’m still learning.
 I still have things from my Greatgrandmother that she crocheted for me.